 Origin of French fries

 And finally, before we get on to making them, did you know French fries did not actually originate in France?
 No, they originated in Belgium!
-Apparently, during World War II, American soldiers were stationed in Belgium where moules frites (mussels and fries) is a popular dish.
+Apparently, during World War II, American soldiers were stationed in Belgium where moules frites (mussels and fries) are a popular dish.
 As French is one of the languages spoken in Belgium, the soldiers thought they were in France, and when they got back to America they told everyone about the delicious French fries they had eaten, and the name stuck.
-I can’t vouch for the veracity of this tale, but it’s a nice story!
+I can't vouch for the veracity of this tale, but it's a nice story!

 How to make crispy French fries